pauljonescodes/Rutgers-University-Notes/Philosophy/Philosophy of Psychology.md

 #### Section 3.1 <small>IO-representation</small>

+-   **Previously**: Marr's model of cognitive science involved three level of
+    -   The top level involved the specification of a function that defines the sort of cognitive capacity we want explained.

+        > Consider again a simple operation like multiplication.
+Although we say various
+        > mechanical devices do multiplication, the transformation of numbers into
+        > products is something that, strictly speaking, no physical system could ever
+        > do.
+Numbers and products are abstract entities, and physical systems can't
+        > perform operations on abstract entities.
+So at the algorithmic level we
+        > positi symbolic representations of numbers as inputs to the system and
+        > symbolic representations of products as outputs.
+We re-define the task of
+        > multiplication as the task of transforming numerals of one sort into numerals
+        > of another sort.

+    -   The input to a cognitive system: say, "faces".
+        -   The output of a cognitive system: say, "That's so-and-so."

+-   How do IO-representation concerns meet the job description challenge? **Two responses**:
+    1.  **Avoid** the question altogether.
+"Outside the domain of cogntive theorizing."[^10]
+        -   We're actual in the business *of explaing the porcesses and operations that convert input representations into output representations*[^9]

+    2.  **Say**: Minds do certain things, and one of the main things they do is "perform cogitive tasks properly described as types of representations."
+        -   It is a *fact of nature*.

+Interior IO representations

+:   Interior input–output representations are a sub-system’s own
+    inputs and outputs that are internal to the larger super-system’s explanatory framework.

 #### Section 3.2 <small>S-representation</small>

 #### Section 3.3 <small>Two objects and their replies</small>

+##### Challenge 2: IO-representation and S-representation aren't sufficiently real

+-   Made appeals to the *explantory benefit* and *explanatory pay-off* of IO and S notions of representation.
+    -   And that *there is a* payoff.
+    -   Is it a *useful fiction*?
+Do it real?

+-   Dennet on the topics:
+    -   Physical stance

+        :   Use an understanding of the physical inner workins of the system to explain and predict how it responds to different inputs.

+    -   Design stance

+        :   Predict behavior by using what we know about the osrt of tasks that the system was *designed* to perform.

+    -   Intetional stance

+        :   The intentional stance involves treating a system as a rational agent with beliefs, desires, and other folk-representationl states.

+    True believer

+    :   Little more than being a system whose behavior can be succesfully explained and predicted through the ascription of beliefs and other propositional attitudes.

+-   **Challenge**: If the CCTC is a theory that invokes *real* representations, then it needs objectively realy representations.
+-   **Response**: They *are* real, and here's why.
+    -   There's a sense in which most things are *observer-dependant*.
+        -   It's always possible to view a system as a series of interacting atoms.
+        -   **If** IO and S representations are unreal only in the sens which trees, minerals, hearts, mountains, and species are unreal, **then** a reality about representation should be able to live with *that* sort of "anti-realism."

+### Review of RR <small>by Mark Sprevak</small>

+-   **Structure of Ramsey's *negative* argument**:
+    1. Argue that in order for something to be an *X*, it must satisfy a description *D*.
+        -   This is the *job description* or *minimal conditions for representation*.

+    2. Argue that to the best of our knowledge, nothing satisfies *D*.
+        -   "How do our best psychological theories use the notion of representation?"

+    3. Conclude that since nothing satifies *D*, there are no *X*s.
+        -   Ramsey finds all theories unsatisfactory, there are no representations.

+-   On step 1:
+    -   For a state to be a representation:
+        1. Non-derived intentionality

+            :   Be capable of having original intentional content.

+        2. Causality

+            :   Interact causally with other cognitive states.

+        3. Connection

+            :   (1) and (2) must be linked: The causal role that representation plus should be *determined by* it's intentional content.

+-   On step 2:
+    -   The **exception**: CCTV
+        -   CCTV is commited to representation in 2 ways:
+            1. IO-representation
+            2. S-representations

+    -   On IO-representation:
+        -   Representations are needed as the gross-inputs and outputs of cognitive agents.
+        -   But also the steps of a computation need representations, so internal representations.

+    -   On S-representation
+        -   CCTC is commited to positive interinal representations.
+(I'm not sure why this or if this is bad?)

+### External

+> In mathematics, an isomorphism, from the Greek: ἴσος isos "equal", and
+> μορφή morphe "shape", is a homomorphism (or more generally a morphism)
+> that admits an inverse.
+[Wikipedia](http://en.wikipedia.org/wiki/Isomorphism)

 February 18th, 2014 <small>Seminar</small>
 ------------------------------------------